On the convergence of FK-Ising Percolation to SLE$(16/3, 16/3-6)$

 The same conclusion was also proved in \cite{KemppainenSmirnovBoundaryTouchingLoopsFKIsing}, but our proof is very different from the one there.
-In \cite{KemppainenSmirnovBoundaryTouchingLoopsFKIsing}, the authors constructed the so-called holomorphic observable for fully wired boundary conditions which is a generalization of the observable constructed in \cite{ChelkakSmirnovIsing} for Dobrushin boundary conditions; and then extract information from the observable to characterize the scaling limit.
+In \cite{KemppainenSmirnovBoundaryTouchingLoopsFKIsing}, the authors constructed the so-called holomorphic observable for fully wired boundary condition which is a generalization of the observable constructed in \cite{ChelkakSmirnovIsing} for Dobrushin boundary condition; and then extract information from the observable to characterize the scaling limit.
 Our approach is different and it only relies on the convergence to the chordal $\SLE$ process and the powerful topological tool developed in \cite{KemppainenSmirnovRandomCurves}.
-This result also appears in appendix A in \cite{BenoistHonglerIsingCLE} and our proof follows a similar strategy as in that appendix except full details are given here.
+This result also appears in \cite[Appendix~A]{BenoistHonglerIsingCLE} and our proof follows a similar strategy as in that appendix except full detail is given here.

 In order to explain our approach, let us first describe the connection between $\SLE_{\kappa}(\kappa-6)$ and $\SLE_{\kappa}$.
 Fix $\kappa\in (4,8)$, the process $\SLE_{\kappa}(\kappa-6)$ is the Loewner chain (see Section~\ref{subsec::pre_chordalchain}) with the driving function $W$ which is the solution to the following SDE system: